royalapplications/docs/src/r2023/royalserver/general/mfa-user-store.md

 The data grid shows the configured users for multi-factor authentication.

-The following functionalities in Royal Server support Multi-Factor Authentication:
+For each users the following information is displayed:
+- The User name
+- The configured Provider (Generic TOTP, DUO or YubiKey)
-- Document Store (triggered when loading or saving a document hosted by Royal Server) or
+- If the specific user has to present his second factor for the Document Store (triggered when loading or saving a document hosted by Royal Server)
-- Secure Gateway Connections (triggered when connecting using e.g. RDP connections)
+- If the specific user has to present his second factor for the Secure Gateway(triggered when connecting using e.g. RDP connections)
+- A Comment
+- An icon for editing the user configuration
+- An icon for deleting the user configuration

+> [!NOTE]
+> Any changes in the Multi Factor User Store does not require a restart of Royal Server.

 ## Adding a User for Multi-Factor Authentication
 - Click on **Add...**.